delorenzostefano/ProjectCS/README.md

 ∙ Alert (true if the event took longer than 4ms, otherwise false)

-The program requires the user to input the directory of the .txt file to read and then will produce the result.
+<Mark> The program requires the user to input the directory of the .txt file to read and then will produce the result.

+The program can be runned by executing the ConnectDatabase.java class.</Mark>